What Is Paper Chromatography?

 - Descending Paper Chromatography – The movement of the flow of solvent due to gravitational pull and capillary action is downwards hence the name descending paper chromatography.

 - Ascending – Descending Paper Chromatography – In this version of paper chromatography movement of solvent occurs in two directions after a particular point.
 Initially, the solvent travels upwards on the paper which is folded over a rod and after crossing the rod it continues with its travel in the downward direction.

-- Radial or Circular Paper Chromatography – The sample is deposited at the center of the circular filter paper.
+- Radial or Circular Paper Chromatography – The sample is deposited at the centre of the circular filter paper.
 Once the spot is dried, the filter paper is tied horizontally on a Petri dish which contains the solvent.

 - Two Dimensional Paper Chromatography – Substances which have the same rf values can be resolved with the help of two-dimensional paper chromatography.

-To learn more about the different types of paper chromatography from the experts, register to BYJU’S now!
+To learn more about the different types of paper chromatography from the experts, register with BYJU’S now!